learn-academy-2023-hotel/week-5-assessment/README.md

 # Assessments for Week 5

+- Make sure all previous assessments are completed, merged, and branch deleted
 - Assessment should be accessed through GitHub Classroom
 - Clone the assessment to your local machine
 - **Create a new branch**